BartoszCoyote/GoPomodoro/README.md

 # Required dependency:

 The package `alsa/asoundlib.h` is required for sound playback.
-It ca be installed as a part of the following package:`libasound2-dev`
+It can be installed as a part of the following package:`libasound2-dev`

 If `make` complains about this - install with: